infiniteopt/InfiniteOpt.jl/docs/src/guide/expression.md

 !!! tip
     Where possible it is preferred to use function tracing instead of function registration.
-This improves performance and can prevent unintential errors.
+This improves performance and can prevent unintentional errors.
     See [Function Tracing](@ref) for more details.

-To highlight the differnce between function tracing and function registration consider the following example:
+To highlight the difference between function tracing and function registration consider the following example:
 ```jldoctest nlp
 julia> f(a) = a^3;